xtuzil/CacheMockingFW-DemonstrationProject/Demonstration/Tests/ReadMe.md

-## Instructions for mocking server-side demonstration
+## Instructions for unit testing demonstration
 This is tutorial for demonstration of unit testing.
 More detailed tutorial how to work with %UnitTest is on https://docs.intersystems.com/irislatest/csp/docbook/Doc.View.cls?KEY=TUNT_Part2.